CarletonComputerScienceSociety/website/content/news/2021-2022/2021-08-23-talk-signup.md

 ---
 ![tech talk](/images/news/2021-2022/techtalks_poster.jpg)

 If you're interested in becoming a speaker, please fill out [this form](https://docs.google.com/forms/d/1H1s_0tMzakN2Dp34PSjJYDpYd2oVYrADLxpOI3mOzaE/edit).
-We'll be in touch with you soon!

 We are looking for students of all experience levels and year standings (including incoming first years)  who are interested in giving presentations.
 No prior presentation or tech talk experience is required.